A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Conclusion

 \section{Conclusion}

-In this paper, we developed a novel Physics-Aware Dual-Stream Underwater Image Enhancement Network, namely, PA-UIENet, which explicitly estimates the degradation parameters of the IFM, for the UIE task.
+In this paper, we introduced a novel Physics-Aware Triple-Stream Underwater Image Enhancement Network, namely, PATS-UIENet, which predicts the degradation variables defined by the revised IFM, for the UIE task.
 To overcome the challenge of insufficient data, we also adopted an IFM-inspired semi-supervised learning framework, comprising a bi-directional supervised scheme and an unsupervised scheme.
-Due to the complementary action of the two schemes, the PA-UIENet can be better trained using this framework with both the labeled and unlabeled real-world images while the generalization of the model is stronger, compared to supervised and unsupervised methods.
-To our knowledge, this study made the first attempt to jointly exploit the physics-aware deep network and the IFM-inspired semi-supervised learning technique for the UIE task.
-The proposed method performed better than, or at least comparably to, eight baselines on five real-world underwater testing sets in different evaluations.
+Due to the complementary action of the two schemes, the PATS-UIENet can be better trained using this framework with both the labeled and unlabeled real-world images while the generalization of the model is stronger, compared to supervised and unsupervised methods.
+To our knowledge, this study made the first effort to jointly exploit the physics-aware deep network and the IFM-inspired semi-supervised learning technique for the UIE task.
+The proposed method performed better than, or at least comparably to, sixteen baselines on six underwater testing sets in different evaluations.
 The promising results should be due to the fact that our method is able to not only estimate degradation parameters but also learn the characteristics of diverse underwater scenes.

+In the future, we will further investigate more efficient architectures and training strategies to improve the performance of PATS-UIENet on high-resolution underwater images and facilitate its real-time deployment.
+In addition, we plan to incorporate more explicit physical priors and scene-adaptive degradation modeling to further enhance the interpretability and robustness of the proposed framework.